mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/security.md

 You can find more information in [How Is Information Security Organized in Mendix?](organization-compliance#security-organized).

-## Which Third-Party Security Certifications and Assurance Reports Does Mendix Have?
+## Which Third-Party Security Certifications & Assurance Reports Does Mendix Have?

 Mendix complies with the following third-party security certifications and assurance reports: